rancher/rancher.github.io/rancher/rancher-ui/infrastructure/hosts/other/index.md

 Rancher supports provisioning from other cloud providers using `docker-machine`.
 The other cloud providers have a generic UI, which provides all the options in `docker-machine`, and we only require the necessary parameters.

+Please review the docker-machine defaults for the driver you selected to confirm that you are okay with the defaults.

 ### Launching Other Host(s)

 Select the **Other** icon in the **Add Host** page.